-Dr. Colospate emergency dentist in McLean has extensive training in all types of restorative and surgical dentistry.
-A dental emergency can be quickly treated to ensure your comfort and longevity of the tooth/ teeth affected.
+Dr. Colospate, emergency dentist in McLean, VA has extensive training in all types of restorative and surgical dentistry.
+A dental emergency can be quickly treated to ensure your comfort and longevity of the tooth/teeth affected.
 Living in close proximity and working with a fantastic team of area specialists also provides excellent and expedited care to our patients.

 Types of Emergency Care

-We provide all types of emergency dental services including bonding, fillings, crown and bridge repair, implant repair, extractions, problems with the gums, and root canals.
+We provide all types of emergency dental services in McLean, VA including bonding, fillings, crown and bridge repair, implant repair, extractions, problems with the gums, and root canals.
 Most importantly, we will treat the problem and ensure that your comfort is met and any infection is treated.

 What to Do in a Dental Emergency